Heydon/bruck/README.md

 ## Get started

 1. Clone this repository
-2. Use HTML with the specified helper components (below) in the `index.html` and `editor.html` files
+2. Write HTML with the help of the components (below) in the `index.html` and `editor.html` files
-3. Serve by using something like [http-server](https://www.npmjs.com/package/http-server) at the root.
+3. Serve by using something like [http-server](https://www.npmjs.com/package/http-server) at the root
 4. That's pretty much it.
-Requests and contribution offers welcome.
+Requests and contribution offers welcome

 ## Components